Home

 2. It is used to solve both regression and classification problems.

-3. It can be also used to solve unsupervised ML problems.
+3. It can also be used to solve unsupervised ML problems.

 4. It can handle thousands of input variables without variable selection.